+Actions Target Date

+i Member States to ensure that adequate personnel are available to discharge their safety oversight responsibilities.
+Continuous

+MST.0032

-Actions Target Date i Member States to ensure that adequate personnel are available to discharge their safety oversight responsibilities.
-MST.0032 Continuous ii Assessment, monitoring and improvement of knowledge and capabilities of TM-CAD workforce in a modern aviation environment.
-MST.0032 Continuous
+ii Assessment, monitoring and improvement of knowledge and capabilities of TM-CAD workforce in a modern aviation environment.
+Continuous

+MST.0032

 iii Provisions are in place for cooperative oversight in all sectors.
 Ensure that each organisation's activities are duly assessed and adequately overseen.
+Continuous

-MST.0032 Continuous
+MST.0032

 iv Oversight activities for organisations under TM-CAD's oversight and monitoring and analysis of organisational safety performance.
-MST.0032 Continuous
+Continuous

-V SPAS is established.
-MST.0032 2021-Q4

-vi SPAS is reviewed 2025-Q1

 MST.0032